ojsung/address-permuter/README.md

 # address-permuter
-Creates permutations of addresses, then saves them to a db
+Creates permutations of addresses, then saves them, one by one, to a db This was created to prevent MySQL from rejecting a large packet.

-To start, create a file called "config.py" that has a dictionary named "config_dict" with the default values you want to use with this application.
+To start, edit the file called "config.py" that has a dictionary named "config_dict" with the default values you want to use with this application.
 It should look like:

         config_dict = {

             "username": "desired_username",

             "password": "desired_password",

             "host": "desired_host",

             "database": "desired_default_database_or_schema"

             }

 Next, create a csv of all the address line 1 variants you want to consider, and put them in a file called "address1_variables.csv".
-Your csv should look something like:
-        ALLEY,ALY
-        ANNEX, ANEX,ANX
-        ARCADE,ARCD,ARC
-        AVENUE,AVNU,AVE,AV
-        BAYOU,BYU
+Each line should have all the variants of the abbreviation you want to consider.
+Each line should be a different abbreviation..
+It should be in all capital letters.
+The first line will be ignored.
+It should look something like:

+  ABBREVIATIONS

+  ALY,ALLY,ALLEY

+  DR,DRI,DRV,DRIVE

   E,EAST

-        N,NORTH,NOR
-        S,SOUTH
-        W,WEST
+  etc..

   Notice that all the words and abbreviations are capitalized.

 Do the same for the variants you want to consider for address line 2, and name it "address2_variables.csv"